HenkKin/DataAccessClient/README.md

 To implement SoftDelete into your application your softdeletable entities have to implement the `ISoftDeletable<TUserIdentifier>` interface.
 By default this is the only thing to do.
 If you want to control the SoftDelete behavior then you can inject `ISoftDeletableConfiguration` service into your logic classes.

 The `ISoftDeletableConfiguration` allows you to
- - Enable/Disable SoftDelete Behaviour.
+ - Enable/Disable SoftDelete Behavior.
 Disabling SoftDelete behavior also disables the SoftDeleteQueryFilters.
  - EnableQueryFilter/DisableQueryFilter.

 When using multipe DbContexts, there is only one `ISoftDeletableConfiguration` per ServiceScope.
 Disabling QueryFilter will disable QueryFilter for all your DbContexts.